stopthatastronaut/takofukku/readme.md

 ## OK, so how do I hook this up?

-_Takofukku.io is in private beta right now.
-I'll be releasing it to the public at large very very soon.
-But if you want to be a guinea pig, feel free to hit me up.
-I am [@cloudyopspoet on Twitter](https://twitter.com/cloudyopspoet).
-For private beta users, the following will work *with the addition of a secret parameter*_
+_Takofukku.io is in open beta right now.
+This means you can access hook.takofukku.io, but I can't guarantee 99.999% reliable service just yet.
+Please report problems here, or to [@cloudyopspoet on Twitter](https://twitter.com/cloudyopspoet) _

 Go to settings in your github repository and set up a webhook integration that captures the push event.
 Point that to